RDCEP/STEP/README.md

 |[scikit-image](scikit-image.org)|0.17.2|
 |[SciPy](scipy.org)|1.4.1|

  *Note: [Basemap](matplotlib.org/basemap) is necessary when using the example function in `plot_with_map.py`.
-Alternatively, plot with the visualization library of your choice.*
+Alternatively, plot results with the visualization library of your choice.*
 ## Usage

 Please see the [Tutorial](https://github.com/relttira/STEP/wiki/Tutorial) for a comprehensive introduction to package use.
 See [Implementation Details](https://github.com/relttira/wiki/Implementation-Details) for function signatures and usage tips.
 You can also call [`help`](https://docs.python.org/3/library/functions.html#help)`(function)` for information on these and functions called therein.
 Depending on the function, calling `help` may provide more info.